-Toby Buck is a writer and literary editor working at the intersection of ideas, place, and material life.
+Toby Buck is a writer and editor working at the intersection of place and ideas.

-Based in Amsterdam, he works with international publications and brands on writing and editorial projects that require both intellectual rigour and a strong sense of voice.
+Based in Amsterdam, he works with international clients on writing and editorial projects that require intellectual rigour and a strong sense of voice.
 He is also EMEA Director for Te Mata Estate, one of New Zealand's oldest and most acclaimed wineries.

 Get in contact.